pschatzmann/Arduino-Emulator/README.md

 ## Jupyter

-I initially really wanted to have an interactive [Jupyter](https://jupyter.org/) environemnt in which I could play around with [Arduino](https://www.arduino.cc/) commands and when I discovered that Arduino provides a good starting point with their [ArduinoCore-API](https://github.com/arduino/ArduinoCore-API/tree/105276f8d81413391b14a3dc6c80180ee9e33d56) I decided to start this project.
+I initially only wanted to have an interactive [Jupyter](https://jupyter.org/) environemnt in which I could play around with [Arduino](https://www.arduino.cc/) commands and when I discovered that Arduino provides a good starting point with their [ArduinoCore-API](https://github.com/arduino/ArduinoCore-API/tree/105276f8d81413391b14a3dc6c80180ee9e33d56) I decided to start this project.

 You can also use [xeus-cling](https://github.com/jupyter-xeus/xeus-cling) as a runtime environment to simulate an Arduino Development board and I have added the missing implementation using C or the C++ std library.